michealez/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -l.
 A command to display current directory contents in a long format ls -la to display current directory contents in a long format including hidden files

+ls -lan to display current directory contents in a long format including hidden files and group Ids